HMS Sans Pareil (1794): French service

 Sans Pareil was built at Brest as a Tonnant-class ship of the line, to a design by Groignard.
 She was launched on 8 June 1793, but spent less than a year in service with the French navy.
 She sailed into the Atlantic in May 1794, under the command of Captain Courand, as part of a squadron under Rear-Admiral Joseph-Marie Nielly.
-She was Nielly's flagship for the operation, which aimed to meet a corn convoy inbound from North America, under Pierre Jean Van Stabel.
+She was Nielly's flagship for the operation of meeting and escorting a French corn convoy under Pierre Jean Van Stabel inbound from North America.
 Neilly initially failed to make contact with the French convoy, but on 9 May 1794 the squadron came across a British one, escorted by HMS Castor, under the command of Captain Thomas Troubridge.
-The squadron attacked and captured Castor, and a number of the convoy's ships.
+The squadron attacked and captured Castor and a number of the convoy's ships.
 Castor was only briefly in French hands before HMS Carysfort retook her on 29 May.
 However, Troubridge remained a prisoner on Sans Pareil until the battle of the Glorious First of June.

 In May, Sans Pareil captured a number of British merchantmen: Gordon, Boyman, master, sailing from Antigua to London; Irton, Wikinson, master, sailing from Cork to Jamaica; Edward, of London, sailing from Naples to Hull; and Active, sailing from Civita Vechia to Lieth.
 The same report credits Sans Pareil with capturing HMS Alert, though the actual captor was Unité.